wp-plugins/mailchimp-for-wp/readme.txt

 **Plugin Features**

 * Easily create a highly customizable sign-up form and show it in your posts, pages and widgets by using a simple shortcode `[mc4wp_form]`
-* Add a "sign-up to our newsletter" checkbox to ANY form you like, like your comment form.
+* Add a "sign-up to our newsletter" checkbox to your comment form, or *any* other form you like.
-* Built-in integration with [BuddyPress](http://buddypress.org/) and WordPress MultiSite registration forms, [bbPress](http://bbpress.org/) new topic and new reply forms and [Contact Form 7](http://contactform7.com/) forms.
+* Built-in integration with BuddyPress, WordPress MultiSite, bbPress and Contact Form 7 forms.
 You can add sign-up checkboxes to these forms with 1 simple click.
-* Uses the MailChimp API, superfast and reliable.
-Also, visitors never have to leave your website to subscribe.
-* Configuring is easy, all you need is your MailChimp API key.
+* Configuring this plugin is easy, all you need is your MailChimp API key.

 **Premium Features**